onera/Cassiopee/Converter/doc/source/Filter.rst

     :type filter: dictionary of lists
     :param format: bin_hdf
     :type format: string
-    :param com: communicator if run with mpi
+    :param com: communicator if run with mpi within a communicator
     :type com: int
-    :return: dictionary of read nodes
+    :return: dictionary of read node data
     :rtype: dictionary of numpys

     *Example of use:*